 Discover seven different countries, travelling from South Africa northbound to Kenya.
 Spot wildlife in some of Africa's most abundant game parks, trek for gorilla in Uganda, relax and unwind on Zanzibars beautiful beaches and soak up Africa’s incredible sights.
 Experience all that this majestic continent has to offer, up close and personal!

 Tuesday.
 Welcome to South Africa.
-We'll be there ot meet you at Johannesburg Airport and we'll transfer you to the Dove's Nest Guesthouse for your first night in dorm accommodation.
-There will be a Welcome Meeting at 1700 where you will have the opportunuity to meet your tour guide and fellow travellers.
+Included transfer from Johannesburg Airport to the Dove's Nest Guesthouse for your first night in dorm accommodation.
+There will be a Welcome Meeting at 1700 where you will have the opportunity to meet your tour guide and fellow travellers.

 Johannesburg - Kruger.
 Departin Johannesburg we drive towards Kruger National Park - passing through the famous Panorama Route on our way.
 We spend 2 nights in the vicinity of the park and take a night time game drive on the evening of day 2.
 Day 3 is spent game driving in the park on the look out for the famous Big Five.